evaliu2002/PetMyDog/Weekly Reports/ReportOne.md

     - I will meet with other developers to define all the require components and start building them.
 I hope to discuss what we can try to do to avoid the potential risks that we proposed.

+###### Steve Ma
+    - Goals from last week: N/A for this week's report

+    - Finalized project proposal and the requirements of the project, discussed features with teammates and made adjustments according to requirements.

+    - Finalized development plans and milestones.

+    - Discussed with teammates the tools we will need to implement the application's main features.

+    - Researched different packages and frameworks for handling geolocation information.

+    - Researched different options for databases.

+    - I will continue to work with my teammates on the database design and request/response format.